 - Before matriculating into the graduate program, AMP students may not hold graduate assistantships.
 They may, however, be paid an hourly wage from a research grant and/or receive a scholarship from gift funds.
 Once they are a full-time graduate student, they are eligible for assistantship opportunities when available.

 How to Apply

-- Identification and commitment from a Rubenstein School Graduate Faculty to serve as your Graduate Program Advisor (most often your undergraduate mentor).
+- Students must identify and have a commitment from a Rubenstein School Graduate Faculty member to serve as their Graduate Program Advisor.

 What We Consider

-- A Statement of Purpose within the application explaining why the AMP is a good option for you and how you have demonstrated the ability to perform at the graduate level.
+- A Statement of Purpose within the application explaining why the AMP is a good option for the student and demonstrating their ability to perform at the graduate level.

-- Your UVM undergraduate transcript with a GPA of 3.25 or higher.
+- The student’s UVM undergraduate transcript with a GPA of 3.00 or higher.